jacebrowning/pytest-expecter/README.md

 This plugin's version number will follow `expecter`:

 ```
-M.N.P.postF
+X.Y.Z.postN
 ```

 where:

-- `M.N.P` is the version of `expecter` included in the plugin
+- `X.Y.Z` is the version of `expecter` included in the plugin
-- `F` is incremented on each release of the plugin for that version
+- `N` is incremented on each release of the plugin for that version